2013 Academy Awards®

 Best Actor: Two-time Oscar winner Tom Hanks was snubbed as the fiercely determined title character in the you-are-there thriller Captain Phillips, and as the supporting character Walt Disney in Saving Mr. Banks.
 77 year-old Robert Redford, with a powerful non-verbal performance, was denied a nomination for his harrowing role as a stranded sailboater in the middle of the Indian Ocean in J.C.
 Chandor's survival drama All Is Lost.
 [Note: Redford's sole previous acting nod was for The Sting (1973), about 40 years earlier.
 All is Lost received only one nomination for Sound Editing.]
 Also, the Best Picture-nominated Her was lacking a nomination for its divorcee protagonist-nerd (Joaquin Phoenix) in virtual love.

 Best Actress: Emma Thompson was denied a nomination as fussy author P.L.
 Travers (with novel Mary Poppins) in John Lee Hancock's Saving Mr. Banks, as was Brie Larson for her role as foster care worker Grace in Short Term 12.
-Two other missing nominees: French actress Adele Exarchopoulos for the controversially sexy French drama Blue Is the Warmest Color, or Julie Delpy for the third film in a trilogy, Before Midnight.
+Two other missing nominees: French actress Adele Exarchopoulos for the controversially sexy French drama Blue Is the Warmest Color, and Julie Delpy as Celine in the third film in Richard Linklater's trilogy, Before Midnight.

 Best Supporting Actor: The late departed James Gandolfini was not nominated for the comedy Enough Said.
 And Scarlett Johansson was not nominated for her voice-only role as the throaty, seductive and intelligent Siri-like OS system's Samantha in Her.